Euphoria (programming language): Use

-Euphoria is designed to readily facilitate handling of dynamic sets of data of varying types and is particularly useful for string and image processing.
+Euphoria is designed handle dynamic sets of data of varying types.
+It is particularly useful for string and image processing.
 Euphoria has been used in artificial intelligence experiments, the study of mathematics, for teaching programming, and to implement fonts involving thousands of characters.
 A large part of the Euphoria interpreter is written in Euphoria.

 Data types

 Euphoria has two basic data types: